Priya-Raut/learning-spring/README.md

 # learning-spring
-A project created to learn basic concepts of Spring, a popular Java framework
+A project created to learn basic concepts of Spring, a popular Java framework.
+The project explores the out of box Spring solutions with almost, no configuration such as
+<br> 1.
+Embedded Tomcat server
+<br> 2.
+Embedded/In-memory H2 database
+<br> 3.
+Thymeleaf Templating Engine (for mapping static content with dynamic data from model)
+<br> 4.
+Maven as a build automation tool

 ### Summery of Spring terminologies